cal-dev-lab/navigation-view-swiftui/README.md

-# navigation-view-swiftui
+# Navigation View

 I am exploring the *NavigationView* in SwiftUI.
 Understanding how this works will help me to implement this into future projects and have some strong re-usable code.

-I look forward to seeing what can be achieved with this!
+This can be applied when navigating through an app with different sections.